adi-kgp/adi-kgp/README.md

 - 👋 Hi, I’m @adi-kgp
-- 👀 I’m interested in Data Science, Machine Learning and Business Intelligence
+- 👀 I’m looking for a job in Data Science, Machine Learning and Business Intelligence
 - 📫 How to reach me You can reach me on john.claystone@gmail.com

 <!---